Ambulance rescued on snowy road

 Video

-Roads have closed and trains have been disrupted as snow covers southern England.
+Roads have closed and trains have been disrupted as snow covers the south of England.

+In Basingstoke, passersby helped push an ambulance up a hill under heavy snowfall.

+Up to 17cm (7in) of snowfall has been recorded in Hampshire, according to the Met Office.

 -